 Lambeth is committed to upholding equalities, diversity and inclusion through the provision of genuinely inclusive care and support to all communities, with a particular focus on those who have protected characteristics.
 For example, Lambeth commissions a specific LGBTQ+ affirming Extra Care scheme with a model focused maintaining independence and reducing isolation, with a model involving representational staffing where care and support is provided in an inclusive environment.
 In 2022, Black Thrive Lambeth launched the Culturally Appropriate Peer Support & Advocacy (CAPSA), after extended engagement with the community to co-produce the Lambeth Living Well Network Alliance's new offering in culturally appropriate care.
-The CAPSA service aims to improve the mental wellbeing and recovery journeys of Black communities in Lambeth, through culturally appropriate support that is codesigned with community allies and service users.
+The CAPSA service aims to improve the mental wellbeing and recovery journeys of Black communities in Lambeth, through culturally appropriate support that is co-designed with community allies and service users.
 We want to build on these models to ensure that we offer high quality support that meets the needs of Lambeth's diverse population, with a focus on our African and Caribbean communities and LGBTQ+ communities.
+Lambeth commissions care from a large and diverse provider market.
+Currently, Lambeth's older people's care homes include one faith home and one home with specialism in supporting residents from Asian backgrounds, where all staff speak at least one Asian language as well as English.